Photography Workshops & Photo Tours: Adirondack Park Summer Photography Retreat At Elk Lake Preserve, July 2017

 July 21-23, 2017

-$690 (all inclusive retreat package including all guiding, meals, accomodations, gratuities) (subject to increase at any time)
+$690 (all inclusive retreat package including all guiding, meals, accommodations, gratuities)

 Elk Lake Lodge is at the heart of a 12,000-acre private forest preserve ringed by the Adirondack High Peaks.
 It offers a true Adirondack wilderness experience that is rare in modern life.
 Guests are the sole visitors to this vast landscape; most return year after year.
 Join us in a place of timeless beauty, enjoy a traditional Adirondack meal, and explore one of the best wilderness lodges in North America.
 Elk Lake covers a 12,000-acre privately-owned forest preserve in the heart of the High Peaks, ringed by mountains: Dix, Macomb, Nippletop, and the Colvin Range.
 This is a world that is unchanged in hundreds of years - a timeless place that offers a unique wilderness experience, a place to enjoy the silence, the clean air, the unspoiled natural beauty that are increasingly rare in modern life.
 Run by a single family since the middle of the last century, Elk Lake Lodge has been in operation in the same spot since the mid-nineteenth century.
 It is a place that change rarely touches, and entirely protected by a conservation easements.
 The Elk Lake - Clear Pond Preserve includes 40 miles of well-maintained private trails for the exclusive use of it's guests, including trails to private and exclusive mountaintop panoramic vistas over the entire Adirondack Mountain chain from Mt Marcy to the Dix Range.
 Canoes and rowboats are provided for guests to paddle, fish, and photograph from the waters, shorelines and islands of 600-acre Elk Lake and the deep glacial waters of Clear Pond.
 Elk Lake provides an endlessly satisfying seasonal variety of Adirondack landscapes prized by photographers, naturalists, fishermen,foragers, and ornithologists.
 It is the perfect place to stay in the Adirondacks and explore the true Adirondack wilderness, waking up by the lakeshore to the haunting cry of loons on the morning waters of Elk Lake.